Challenging a PIP decision - appealing against the decision

 - any further evidence you have, although you can send this later

 Post your appeal documents by recorded delivery if you can.
-Otherwise go to your local Post Office to post it and ask for proof of postage.
+Otherwise go to your local Post Office to post them and ask for proof of postage.
 This can help you later if the tribunal service says you didn’t meet the deadline or if the letter gets lost in the post.

 HM Courts and Tribunals Service will check the form and then ask the DWP for their response within another 28 days.